Finite alphabet phase retrieval: Equivalent, Homometric and pseudo-equivalent partitions

 \begin{example} The ordered partitions $\{0,1,4\}, \{7\}, \{3\}, \{2,5,6\}$ and $\{0,1,4\}, \{3\}, \{7\}, \{2,5,6\}$ are pseudo-equivalent and also homometric but not equivalent. \end{example}

-While pseudo equivalent partitions need not be homometric, when the sets in the partitions have approximately equal size the following numerical experiment seems to indicate that non-equivalent homometric partitions are often pseudo-equivalent.
+{Although homometric partitions need not be pseudo-equivalent and vice-versa, a numerical experiment seems to indicate that for approximately uniform partitions (i.e., partitions where the sets have approximately the same size)} homometric partitions are in fact pseudo-equivalent.

 \begin{example} We conducted the following experiment.
-For a given $N$ in the range, $N = 6, \ldots, 13$, we considered a set $S(N)$ of partitions where $N_1 = \lceil N/3 \rceil$, $N_2 = \lceil N - N_1/2 \rceil $, $N_3 = N_1 -N_2 -N_3$.
+For a given $N$ in the range, $N = 6, \ldots, 13$, we considered a set $S(N)$ of partitions where $N_1 = \lceil N/3 \rceil$, $N_2 = \lceil N - N_1/2 \rceil $, $N_3 = N -N_2 -N_3$.
 When $N=6,7$ we considered all partitions and when $N \geq 8$ we took a random sample of size 300.
 (For $N =6,7$ there are fewer than 300 partitions).
 Each of the $\binom{|S(N)|}{2}$ pairs of partitions in $S(N)$ were tested to see if they were homometric.
 As indicated in Table~\ref{table}, except for the case $N =12$, all homometric pairs found were either equivalent or pseudo-equivalent.

 \end{example}